TheTexta/obsidian-main/Genetic Drift.md

 #biol111
-Genetic Drift::Random changes in allele frequency because of a random destruction of some alleles.
+Genetic Drift::Random changes in [[allele]] frequency because of a random destruction of some [[Allele|alleles]].
 Nothing to do with the allele just a random event destructs them.
 More important in small populations with minimal selection.